sdrubolo/flow-diagram/README.md

 Currently the package offer

 - **language-flow-diagram preview** : this functionality allows user to display the current diagram on a right side panel;
-- **export** : user can export its diagram in the following formats : svg and pdf.
+- **export** : user can export its diagram in the following formats : svg,  pdf and png.

-## Export options

-- Svg
-- Pdf
-- Png

 ## Example